spectrochempy/spectrochempy/docs/gettingstarted/install/install_adds.rst

 Install optional dependencies
 =============================

-Depending on your project, you may complete |scpy| with additional but optional dependencies that are only used for specific methods.
+Depending on your project, you may complete `SpectroChemPy` with additional but optional dependencies that are only used for specific methods.
 For example, :mod:`cantera_utilities.py` requires the ``cantera`` package.